Iran Tribunal: Formation

 The Tribunal was formed in 2007 by multiple victims and relatives of victims.
-The formation was greatly aided many distinguished lawyers and Human Rights activists.
+The formation was greatly aided many distinguished lawyers and human rights activists.
 The steering committee started having regular meetings in October 2007 and was led by John Cooper QC, Sir Geoffrey Nice, Kader Asmal and Richard Falk.
 The tribunal is based on the model of Russell Tribunal.

 Truth Commission

 The Truth Commission constituted the investigative part of the Tribunal and was held in Amnesty International headquarters in London between 18 and 22 June 2012.

+The commission examined allegations including reports that at least 20,000 political prisoners were killed in Iranian prisons.

-It collected witness statements from around 75 people, many of them were detainees of the regime, who had survived.
+It collected witness statements from around 75 people, many of them surviving detainees of Iranian prisons in the 1980s.
 Overall 100 people submitted evidence describing "the pattern of arbitrary arrest and detention without trial, of rape, death sentences issued by kangaroo courts, children as young as 11 being executed, families made to pay for the bullets used to kill their relatives."
 The findings of The Truth Commission, including all of the oral submissions were published online.